 Cooling It Can Save Lives

-SAN DIEGO It happened one year ago, during the La Jolla Half Marathon.
+It happened one year ago, during the La Jolla Half Marathon.
 And it happened at mile 12, right in front of the La Jolla Beach & Tennis Club.

 It was early Sunday morning.
 62-year-old Al Fields was running in the race.
 Suddenly, he collapsed.